nodejs/node/doc/api/fs.md

 Setting `recursive` to `true` results in behavior similar to the Unix command `rm -rf`: an error will not be raised for paths that do not exist, and paths that represent files will be deleted.
-The permissive behavior of the `recursive` option is deprecated, `ENOTDIR` and `ENOENT` will be thrown in the future.
+The `recursive` option is deprecated, `ENOTDIR` and `ENOENT` will be thrown in the future.

 ### `fsPromises.rm(path[, options])`
 <!-- YAML